Sustainable living at Elephant Park

 First of all, it means a significant energy saving for homes and businesses, so residents will help the planet and save money – win, win.
 A new Energy Hub has been brought to the area which makes each home and business 35% more energy efficient than current standards.
 It also means each home will use 30% less water than the current average.
 Eventually, the Energy Hub will provide zero-carbon heat and hot water to all homes and businesses at Elephant Park.

 Elephant Park also features Central London’s largest, new green space for 70 years.
 The park at the centre of the development will feature landscaped green space, surrounded by mature trees and dotted with play areas, walking trails and a performance space.
 So there will be plenty of options for people looking to spend some time in the fresh air.

 Surrounding the park, as well as new homes, will be a selection of shops, cafes, restaurants and dining experiences.
 Each with al fresco dining options allowing diners to look out onto curated, green space while they eat.
 Over 1,200 new trees will be planted across the development, so expect fresh air and a relaxing environment.

 All of these features are helping to make Southwark a more sustainable, and enjoyable, place to be.
-If you’re looking to purchase property in London, we have studios, one, two and three bedroom apartments still available, from £773,000.
-Visit the Elephant Park page of this website for more information.
+If you’re looking to purchase property in Elephant Park, visit the dedicated page for more information.